solo-io/gloo-docs/gloo/docs/user_guides/advanced_route_plugins.md

 ##### Header Body Transform {#header_body_transform}

 Specific to AWS Lambda Proxy Integration.
+AWS Lambda only permits functions to return JSON responses and this transformation can be used to unwrap that JSON body to provide a typical HTTP response that you're more likely expecting.
-Expects a message who's body is a json object which includes a `headers` and a `body`, and it will transform this to a typical HTTP message with headers and body where you'd expect.
+This transform expects a message who's body is a JSON object that includes `headers` and `body` keys, and this transform will transform this to a typical HTTP message with headers and body where you'd expect.

 {{< highlight yaml "hl_lines=21" >}}
 apiVersion: gateway.solo.io/v1